jibhesaloni/Portfolio-1/README.md

 * ✅ GitHub and LinkedIn integration
 * ✅ Contact section
 * ✅ Smooth and user-friendly navigation
+* ✅ Responsive UI
 * ✅ Deployed using Vercel
-* ✅ Built using modern React and Next.js technologies
+* ✅ Built using React and Next.js

 ---